MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 ---
 lab:
-    title: '22 - Create and manage a catalog of resources in Azure AD entitlement management' learning path: '04'
+    title: '22 - Create and manage a catalog of resources in Microsoft Entra entitlement management' learning path: '04'
     module: 'Module 04 - Plan and Implement and Identity Governance Strategy'
 ---

-# Lab 22: Create and manage a catalog of resources in Azure AD entitlement management
+# Lab 22: Create and manage a catalog of resources in Microsoft Entra entitlement management

 ## Lab scenario